nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to add a label to a tag.
 2. HelloFile adds the label to the tag.

+    Use case ends.

 **Extensions**

 * 2a.
 HelloFile cannot find the tag entered.

     * 2a1.
 HelloFile prompts the user that the tag cannot be found.

+        Use case resumes from step 1.

 * 2b.
 HelloFile detects the label entered to be invalid.

     * 2b1.
 HelloFile prompts the user that the label entered is invalid.

+        Use case resumes from step 1.

 <br />